KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/upgrade/upgrade-krci-3.12.md

         ![GitFusion](../../assets/operator-guide/upgrade/gitfusion.png)

-3. (Optional) Align Remote Cluster Names
+4. (Optional) Align Remote Cluster Names:

     In case of using remote clusters in KubeRocketCI, it is necessary to update the remote cluster names in KubeRocketCI portal after upgrading to version 3.12.